anthonygarvan/richdotpoordot/README.md

-# Unfair Dots
+# Rich Dot, Poor Dot
-## Explore a peer-reviewed model of the emergence of inequality from simple assumptions
+## A simulation of the emergence of inequality.

 This is simulation which demonstrates the emergence of systematic inequality from an egalitarian society, given initial disparities in resources and mutations in survival strategy.
 It is a live, public, open source version of the model described in [THE EMERGENCE OF INEQUALITY IN SMALL-SCALE SOCIETIES:
 SIMPLE SCENARIOS AND AGENT-BASED SIMULATIONS](http://faculty.washington.edu/easmith/Smith&ChoiMs-May06.pdf).

 The simulation depicts a world of randomly distributed resources (greener = richer) spread across a 10x10 map.
 At first, one dot is placed in each square.
 Every year there is some probability that they reproduce, die, or change survival strategies.
-What dynamics from varying different scenarios?

 ### Survival strategies
 There are four strategies: